brentp/slivar/implementation-notes.md

 able to specify this behavior via the javascript expressions.
 For now, probably a few simple exceptions suffice.

+# filling sample and info fields

+slivar fills every sample with every FORMAT field.
+It also takes care to clear values.
+So, if variant `i` has `GT:GQ:DP:AD:PL` but variant `i+1` has only `GT:GQ:AD`, then `DP` and `PL` will be unavailable.
+This is required for correctness but required some extra engineering since deleting all attributes from all samples before each variant is quite expensive.
+Instead, `slivar` uses a bitset to see which format and info fields were used in the last variant vs in the current variant.
+It then takes `last - curr` and clears those values.
+Those sets are stored in `info_field_sets` and `fmt_field_sets`.
+There is also a lookup from the index (used by htslib) to the name (used for the duktape engine) so that slivar can delete the attribute from the duktape object by name.

 # compression

 I have to use the nim/zip/zipfiles for decompression and https://github.com/brentp/nim-minizip for